-Audemars Piguet will introduce a new Royal Oak Concept watch that took is the result of an eight year sound research program and is the subject of three patents.
+Audemars Piguet will introduce a new Royal Oak Concept watch that’s the result of an eight-year sound research program and is the subject of three patents.
 The Royal Oak chiming watch was developed in collaborations with EPFL (Ecole Polytechnique Fédérale de Lausanne).

 The new Royal Oak Concept “Acoustic Research” comes in a 44 mm titanium case with titanium bezel and push-piece guards.
-The hand wound movement beats at 3Hz and has a minute repeater, tourbillon and column-wheel chronograph.
-Power reserve is 48-hours and water resistance is 20 meters.
+The hand-wound movement beats at 3Hz and has a minute repeater, tourbillon, and column-wheel chronograph.
+The power reserve is 48-hours and water resistance is 20 meters.